supertestnet/epic_poetry_club/_posts/2026-08-16-list-of-catholic-epic-poems-til-1100-ad.md

 # 500s
 - The Paraphrased Acts | Arator | ~2,300 lines
-- Spiritual History | Avitus of Vienne | ~2,600 lines
+- Spiritual History | St. Avitus of Vienne | ~2,600 lines
 - The Metrical Life of St. Martin \[separate from the one by Paulinus, and more popular\] | Venantius Fortunatus | ~2,200 lines
 - The Hymns of the Resurrection | Romanos the Melodist | ~1,900 lines

 # 600s
 - The Heraclian Trilogy | George of Pisidia | ~2,200 lines
 - The Hexaemeron | George of Pisidia | ~1,800 lines
+- The Hexaemeron (this was mostly an adaptation of book 1 of Dracontius's poem The Praise of God, with revisions and expansions) | Eugenius II of Toledo | ~600 lines
 - Beowulf | Anonymous | ~3,200 lines
 - In Praise of the Virgins | St. Aldhelm | ~2,900 lines